Eric Alper

-Eric Alper (born 1970 in Toronto) is a Canadian music correspondent, blogger, radio host and former director of media relations, at eOne Music Canada based in Toronto, Ontario.
-Since 2016, Alper has run a music public relations company, That Eric Alper, and hosts the @ThatEricAlper show on SiriusXM.
+Eric Alper (born 1970) is a Canadian music journalist, blogger, and radio host from Toronto.
+He was previously the director of media relations at eOne Music Canada in Toronto, Ontario.
+Since 2016, Alper has run the music PR company That Eric Alper.
+He hosts That Eric Alper’s Show on SiriusXM.

 Career

-From 1998 till 2016 Alper was the director of media relations for eOne Music Canada working with Bob Geldof, Natalie MacMaster, Matt Dusk, Randy Bachman, Ringo Starr, Slash, The Wiggles, Snoop Dogg, The Smashing Pumpkins, Ray Charles, Sinéad O'Connor, and Sesame Street.
+From 1998 till 2016 Alper was the director of media relations for eOne Music Canada.

 He started his own PR company in 2016.
-He has appeared as a music correspondent on numerous Canadian television and radio networks including CTV, CBC Radio 2 and SiriusXM.
-Alper has been named to Billboard and The National Post's Best on Twitter.
-He is a prolific and highly organised prompt tweeter on Twitter with a 2021 Billboard article reporting that he posts more than 50 prompts a day, every day.
+He has appeared as a music correspondent on numerous Canadian television and radio networks including CTV, CBC Radio 2, and SiriusXM.
+He is well known for his activity on Twitter and was named on Billboard and the National Post's "Best on Twitter" lists.

 Personal

-Eric Alper is the father of Hannah Alper, a Canadian activist, blogger, and motivational speaker who addresses issues such as the environment, anti-bullying, and social justice.
-Alper's great grandfather Louis Grossman opened Grossman's Tavern in 1943, which is Toronto's first licensed blues bar.
+Eric Alper is the father of Hannah Alper, a Canadian activist, blogger, and motivational speaker.
+Alper's great-grandfather Louis Grossman opened Grossman's Tavern in 1943, which was Toronto's first licensed blues bar.